VivekJoshi-27/Netflix_clone/README.md

 # Netflix_clone

 This project is a simplified front end clone of Netflix.
 It was created with React and CSS (Grid and Flexbox).
-Feel free to contribute!

 ### Tools used